Learn how Ontario will keep children, parents and staff safe

 Call Public Health when you suspect an outbreak.
-As per the Child Care Manual, an outbreak may be in effect when there are two or more children or staff, who attend the same child care setting, with similar signs and symptoms that:
+As per the Child Care Manual, an outbreak may be in effect when there are two or more children or staff, in the same child care room, with similar signs and symptoms that:

 In addition to a failed screen, exclusion from child care applies to those who: